Beta

 Editorial take: Chase Ink Business Preferred

 The business version of Sapphire Preferred with one of the highest sign-up bonuses around.
-3x on shipping, travel, and advertising plus full UR transfer access.
-A no-brainer for business owners.
+3x on travel, shipping, internet/phone, and advertising (capped $150k/yr combined) plus full UR transfer access.
+Chase has added once-per-lifetime language; treat the bonus as a one-time opportunity.

 Editorial take: United Explorer Card

 Solid for United flyers.
-The free checked bag and 2 United Club passes per year add up, and the 60k bonus is a great starting point for domestic award flights.
+The free checked bag and 2 United Club passes per year add up, and the 70k + 10k AU bonus is a great starting point for domestic award flights. $0 intro annual fee, then $150.

 Common questions